 eToro vs. Coinbase: Supported Countries

 eToro users from over 140 countries can access the platform includes the United States.
-Five U.S. states are excluded, however.
+Some U.S. states and territories are excluded, however.
 These are:

 - New York